andrewcchu/Scripts/README.md

 Alternatively, place the script in any directory and create an alias in your `.bashrc` to access from anywhere.
 * Example: `alias confirm="python /homes/chu108/cs240/test_run.py"`

+Once running, practical usage of the script should be self-explanatory.